 He has a solid experience in disputes (international arbitration, litigation, and adjudication) and non-contentious matters related to energy & infrastructure projects.

 Before joining Mayer Brown, Carlos worked at City law firms and a top-30 global contractor.
-He has recently completed a MSc in Construction Law and Dispute Resolution at King’s College London.

 In addition to his native Spanish, Carlos is fluent in English and has professional proficiency in French.